 Again, specialization is key here.
-Since these projects are creating new jobs when they hire, expertise and passion for the market are critical to give decisionmakers the confidence to build a position around a recent returnee.
-From a jobseeker’s perspective, specialization in terms of field and location will also narrow the world of possibilities down to a handful of opportunities back home worth pursuing aggressively.
+Since these projects are creating new jobs when they hire, expertise and passion for the market are critical to giving decisionmakers the confidence to build a position around a recent returnee.
+From a job seeker’s perspective, specialization in terms of field and location will also narrow the world of possibilities down to a handful of opportunities back home worth pursuing aggressively.

 Bonus half option: stay in China and specialize more

 If you don’t have a solid exit option yet but you’re good, don’t leave just to leave – talk to me first, and really see how to get yourself to a point that you can leave China with what you want, even if it takes a bit longer than planned.
 A lot of people who stayed on after most people would have quit end up breaking through in some form or fashion.
 And if you’re thinking about leaving your job because you don’t see a path upward, make exorbitant demands first for more responsibility and the portfolio you really want.